obonaventure/cnp3/book/network/network.rst

    Utilisation of the BGP nexthop attribute

 This network contains three routers : `R1`, `R2` and `R3`.
 Each router is attached to a local IPv4 subnet that it will advertise by using BGP.
 There are two BGP sessions, one between `R1` and `R2` and the second between `R2` and `R3`.
-A `/30` subnet is used on each interdomain link (`195.100.0.0/30` on `R1-R2` and 195.100.0.4/30` on `R2-R3`).
-The BGP sessions run above TCP connections established between the neighbouring routers (e.g. `195.100.0.1 - 195.100.0.2` for the `R1-R2 session).
+A `/30` subnet is used on each interdomain link (`195.100.0.0/30` on `R1-R2` and `195.100.0.4/30` on `R2-R3`).
+The BGP sessions run above TCP connections established between the neighbouring routers (e.g. `195.100.0.1 - 195.100.0.2` for the `R1-R2` session).

 .. index:: BGP nexthop

 Let us assume that the `R1-R2` BGP session is the first to be established.
-A `BGP Update` message sent on such a session contains three informations :
+A `BGP Update` message sent on such a session contains three fields :

  - the advertised prefix
  - the `BGP nexthop`
  - the attributes including the AS-Path

 We will use the notation `U(prefix, nexthop, attributes)` to represent such a `BGP Update` message in this section.
 Similarly, `W(prefix)` will represent a `BGP withdraw` for the specified prefix.
-On the `R1-R2` session has been established, `R1` sends `U(194.100.0.0/24,195.100.0.1,AS10)` to `R2` and `R2` sends `U(194.100.2.0/23,195.100.0.2,AS20)`.
+Once the `R1-R2` session has been established, `R1` sends `U(194.100.0.0/24,195.100.0.1,AS10)` to `R2` and `R2` sends `U(194.100.2.0/23,195.100.0.2,AS20)`.
 At this point, `R1` can reach `194.100.2.0/23` via `195.100.0.2` and `R2` can reach `194.100.0.0/24` via `195.100.0.1`.

-When the `R2-R3` has been established, `R3` sends `U(194.100.1.0/24,195.100.0.6,AS30)`. `R2` will announce on the `R2-R3` session all the routes inside its RIB.
+Once the `R2-R3` has been established, `R3` sends `U(194.100.1.0/24,195.100.0.6,AS30)`. `R2` will announce on the `R2-R3` session all the routes inside its RIB.
 I will thus send to `R3` : `U(194.100.0.0/24,195.100.0.5,AS20:AS10)` and `U(194.100.2.0/23,195.100.0.5,AS20)`.
-Note that when `R2` advertises the route that it learned from `R1`, it updates the BGP nexthop and adds it AS number in the AS-Path. `R2` will also send `U(194.100.1.0/24,195.100.0.2,AS20:AS30)` to `R1` on the `R1`R3` session.
+Note that when `R2` advertises the route that it learned from `R1`, it updates the BGP nexthop and adds it AS number in the AS-Path. `R2` will also send `U(194.100.1.0/24,195.100.0.2,AS20:AS30)` to `R1` on the `R1-R3` session.
 At this point, all BGP routes have been exchanged and all routers can reach `194.100.0.0/24`, `194.100.2.0/23` and `194.100.1.0/24`.

 If the link between `R2` and `R3` fails, `R3` will detect the failure because it did not receive `KEEPALIVE` messages recently from `R2`.
 At this time, `R3` will remove from its RIB all the routes learned over the `R2-R3` BGP session. `R2` will also remove from its RIB the routes learned from `R3`. `R2` will also send  `W(194.100.1.0/24)` to `R1` over the `R1-R3` BGP session since it does not have a route anymore towards this prefix.

+.. sidebar:: Origin of the routes advertised by a BGP router

+ A frequent practical question about the operation of BGP is how a BGP router decides to originate or advertise a route for the first time.
+In practice, this occurs in two situations :

+  - the router has been manually configured by the network operator to always advertise one or several routes on a BGP session.
+For example, on the BGP session between UCLouvain and its provider, belnet_ , UCLouvain's router always advertises the `130.104.0.0/16` IPv4 prefix assigned to the campus network
+  - the router has been configured by the network operator to advertise over its BGP session some of the routes that it learns with its intradomain routing protocol.
+For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
+ The first solution is the most frequent.
+Advertising routes learned from an intradomain routing protocol is not recommended as if the route flaps [#fflap]_, this w cause a large number of BGP messages being exchanged in the global Internet.

 Most networks that use BGP contain more than one router.
-For example, consider the network shown in the figure below where `AS20` contains two different routers attached to interdomain links : `R2` and `R4`.
+For example, consider the network shown in the figure below where `AS20` contains two routers attached to interdomain links : `R2` and `R4`.
 In this network, two routing protocols are used by `R2` and `R4`.
-They use an intradomain routing protocol to distribute the routes towards the internal prefixes : `195.100.0.8/30`, `195.100.0.0/30`, ... `R2` and `R4` also use BGP. `R2` will receive the routes advertised by `AS10` while `R4` will receive the routes advertised by `AS30`.
+They use an intradomain routing protocol such as OSPF to distribute the routes towards the internal prefixes : `195.100.0.8/30`, `195.100.0.0/30`, ... `R2` and `R4` also use BGP. `R2` will receive the routes advertised by `AS10` while `R4` will receive the routes advertised by `AS30`.
 These two routers will need to exchange the routes that they have respectively received over their BGP sessions.

 .. figure:: fig/network-fig-136-c.png
    :align: center